The Burgers' equation with stochastic transport: shock formation, local and global existence of smooth solutions: Well-posedness results

 It is very easy to check that once Proposition \ref{main:propo} is proven, Theorem \ref{mainth} follows immediately (cf. \cite{stochEuler2017}).
 Therefore, we focus our efforts on showing Proposition \ref{main:propo}.} \\

-\item {\textsl{Step 3: Global existence of solutions of the hyper-regularised truncated stochastic Burgers' equation.} Let us consider the following hyper-regularisation of our truncated equation
+\item{\textsl{Step 3: Global existence of solutions of the hyper-regularised truncated stochastic Burgers' equation.} In order to show the global well-posedness of the truncated equation, we consider the following hyper-regularisation of \eqref{truncated:burgers}

-where $\nu>0$ is a positive parameter and $s'= 2s+1$.
-Notice that we have added dissipation in order to be able to carry out the calculations rigorously.
-Equation \eqref{hyper-reg} is understood in the {\em mild sense}, i.e., as a solution to an integro-differential equation (see \eqref{mild-eq}).
+where $\nu>0$ is a positive parameter and $s'= 2[s]+1$.
+Notice that we have added dissipation in order to be able to perform our computations rigorously.
+Equation \eqref{hyper-regularised-eq} is understood in the {\em mild sense}, i.e., as a solution to an integro-differential equation, which we discuss in the next step (see \eqref{mild-eq}).